AliRezaJoodi/AliRezaJoodi/Portfolio/Freelance_India_BatteryChargerWithTransformer.md

-## 40V/30A Battery Charger with Transformer
+## Battery Charger with Transformer, 40V/30A
 The analog circuit was reverse-engineered.
 The original project was based on the 8051 microcontroller, but we redesigned it with AVR.